 Los Angeles, CA

 Dr. Shin is an orthopaedic hand surgeon and partner at the Kerlan-Jobe Orthopaedic Clinic in Los Angeles, California.
 He is on the clinical faculty of the Kerlan-Jobe Sports Medicine Fellowship.
 In addition to his medical degree, he received his undergraduate and MMS degrees from Brown.
 He performed his residency training in orthopaedic surgery at the NYU-Hospital for Joint Diseases in New York City and his fellowship in hand and upper limb surgery at Stanford University.
 He is board-certified in both orthopaedic surgery and hand surgery.
-He is the hand consultant to several professional sports teams, including the Los Angeles Lakers, Clippers, Dodgers, Angels, Kings and Anaheim Ducks, as well as to the athletic departments of the University of Southern California and Loyola Marymount University.
-He serves on committees for the American Academy of Orthopaedic Surgeons and the American Society for Surgery of the Hand.
+He is the hand consultant to several professional sports teams, including the Los Angeles Lakers, Clippers, Dodgers, Kings and Anaheim Ducks, as well as to the athletic departments of the University of Southern California and Loyola Marymount University.
+He serves on the board of directors of the Kerlan-Jobe Orthopaedic Clinic and the Institute for Sports Sciences.
+He has served on committees for the American Academy of Orthopaedic Surgeons and the American Society for Surgery of the Hand.
 He is a contributing editor for the Yearbook of Hand and Upper Limb Surgery.
 He is an active contributor to hand surgery literature and has given numerous lectures and presentations on this subject.
 He lives in Los Angeles with his wife and son.

 Lisa A. Taitsman ’90 MD’94